yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 ## Topics

-- Multi Object Tracking under LiDAR Free, from Home Robots, Airlines to All
+- 4D Semantic Indoor Map under `LiDAR Free`, from Home Robots, Airlines to All
 - the sensors weren’t really converging into intelligence, robots didn’t really understand which part of the home

 <br>